faeriemachine/faeriemachine.nekoweb.org/src/blog/posts/post-13.md

 But you know what's the most exciting part of all of this?
 I'm able to write my blog posts using just markdown and nothing else.
 I always hated, *hated* having to write down my blog posts in markdown in my Obsidian, and convert them to HTML afterwards, because I didn't have a way of being able to keep everything in markdown.
 But now, all I have to do is refer my layout to my base nunjucks file, and 11ty does the rest for me.
 This thing really does work like magic.

+For optimal accessibility, I've also included a light/dark mode CSS toggle, as well as a play/stop gifs toggle!
+These were things I neglected to add to the site's past iterations, fearing that setting it up would've been too complicated.
+Luckily for me, they were actually pretty simple, and I have to give my thanks to [SwiftyHQ's CSS toggle guide](https://swiftyshq.neocities.org/blog/2025-06-29-Style-Switching-Creating-Themes/) and [Solaria's freezing gif tutorial](https://solaria.neocities.org/guides/gifpausetut) for helping me make sense of going about these things.

 I also have a new little page dedicated to [my pets](/pets)!
 It's not anything too fancy by any means, but it's something I've been wanting to make since I started expanding my website back in 2023, so I figured that now would be a good time to put one together.

 The [about](/about) page also got a new look, and what was once the 'otherkin' page is now titled as the more general '[alterhuman](/alterhuman)' page!
 Not much to say about these two, they're relatively simple in terms of their designs, but are still worth a mention.